If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 The 2026 World Cup promises to be the biggest FIFA showcase in history, at least by size of the tournament field.

-The Sporting News details how the draw will work, when it will take place, and what teams will be involved.
+The AllSportsPeople has the latest on how the draw will work, when it will take place, and what teams will be involved as international fixtures return this week.

 MORE: England Odds to Win the 2026 World Cup

-At the conclusion of the World Cup draw, all teams will not only know who their group stage opponents will be, but also where their potential path through the knockout bracket will fall should they finish first or second in their group to qualify.
+At the conclusion of the World Cup draw, all teams will not only know who their group-stage opponents will be, but also where their potential path through the knockout bracket will fall should they finish first or second in their group and qualify for the next phase.

 MORE: Breaking down the bookmakers' favourites to win the World Cup